-Google launched AdSense in 2003, but Google is by no means the only company to run an ad network, nor was it the first to come up with the idea.
+Google launched AdSense in 2003, but Google is by no means the only company to run an ad network nor was it the first to come up with the idea.
 Rivals include the Yahoo!
-Publisher Network, Microsoft's adCenter, and AOL's Platform-A. Others, like Quigo, don't even have a consumer Web site yet manage to consolidate enough advertisers to attract high-traffic content providers such as ESPN, Forbes, Fox, and USA Today.
+Publisher Network, Microsoft's adCenter, AdBrite, and AOL Advertising.
 Advertisers also aren't limited to choosing just one ad network.
 In fact, many content provider Web sites will serve ads from several ad networks (as well as exclusive space sold by their own sales force), oftentimes mixing several different offerings on the same page.